-New scan of ocean floor hasn't found any sign of MH370
+No sign of MH370 found in new scan of Indian Ocean floor

-The new scan of the Indian Ocean floor for Malaysia Airlines Flight 370 has searched nearly 80,000 square kilometers (31,000 square miles) since January without finding any sign of the wreckage.
-But the company looking for the plane missing for more than four years said it is still determined.
+A new scan of the Indian Ocean floor for Malaysia Airlines Flight 370 has searched nearly 80,000 square kilometers (31,000 square miles) since January without finding any sign of the wreckage.
+But the company looking for the plane, which has been missing for more than four years, said it is still determined to find it.

 This comes despite earlier hopes that a 25,000-square-kilometer (9,650-square-mile) area most likely to contain the missing aircraft had been identified.

-Ocean Infinity, the American technology company conducting the latest search, said in an update Monday it had scanned up to 1,300 square kilometers per day since launching its mission far off the west coast of Australia in late January.
-It had searched both inside and outside an area identified by Australian authorities.
+Ocean Infinity, the American technology company conducting the latest search, said in an update Monday that it had scanned up to 1,300 square kilometers (500 square miles) per day since launching its mission far off the west coast of Australia in late January.
+It has searched both inside and outside an area identified by Australian authorities.

 "Whilst it's disappointing there has been no sign of MH370 in the Australian Transport Safety Bureau search area and further north, there is still some search time remaining," Ocean Infinity chief executive officer Oliver Plunkett said in a statement.

-"Everyone at Ocean Infinity remains absolutely determined for the remainder of the search."
+"Everyone at Ocean Infinity remains absolutely determined for the remainder of the search," he said.

-MH370 disappeared March 8, 2014, while en route from Kuala Lumpur to Beijing with 239 people aboard.
+Flight 370 disappeared March 8, 2014, while en route from Kuala Lumpur, Malaysia, to Beijing with 239 people aboard.
 No transmissions were received from the aircraft after its first 38 minutes of flight, but it is believed to have crashed in the far southern Indian Ocean based on the drift patterns of crash debris that washed ashore on distant beaches.

 The governments of Malaysia, China and Australia called off the nearly three-year official search in January 2017.
 The Australian Transport Safety Bureau's final report on the search conceded authorities were no closer to knowing the reasons for the plane's disappearance or its exact location.

 In January, the Malaysian government pledged to pay Texas-based Ocean Infinity up to $70 million if it could find the wreckage or black boxes of the aircraft within 90 days.
-Ocean Infinity uses up to eight autonomous vehicles capable of operating in depths up to 6,000 meters, and Plunkett had launched the search saying his company had "a realistic prospect" of finding the aircraft.
+Ocean Infinity uses up to eight autonomous vehicles capable of operating in depths up to 6,000 meters (19,685 feet), and Plunkett had launched the search by saying his company had "a realistic prospect" of finding the aircraft.

-He said Monday its technology had performed "exceptionally well," with "significant amounts of high quality data" collected.
+He said Monday that its technology had performed "exceptionally well," with "significant amounts of high quality data" collected.

-The company's Seabed Constructor research vessel is stopping in the West Australian port of Fremantle, for resupply and crew rotation before returning to the search until it's forced to quit in the southern hemisphere's winter.
+The company's Seabed Constructor research vessel is stopping in the West Australian port of Fremantle for resupply and crew rotation before returning to the search until it's forced to quit in the southern hemisphere's winter.

-Plunkett's statement indicated Ocean Infinity's search could be halted before mid-June, due to weather conditions at sea.
+Plunkett's statement indicated Ocean Infinity's search could be halted before mid-June due to weather conditions at sea.